 What is the Progressive Longevity Program?

-The Progressive Longevity Program is a specialist-led medical service designed to help patients measure, understand, and optimise their long-term health.
+The Progressive Longevity Program is a Sport and Exercise Medicine specialist-led preventative medical service designed to help patients measure, understand, and optimise their long-term health.

-It provides a structured, physician-led roadmap across metabolic, cardiovascular, and physical health domains, combining Sport and Exercise Medicine expertise with advanced testing, exercise physiology, dietetics, and longitudinal review.
-The focus is on medical oversight, interpretation, and follow-up, rather than one-off testing or standalone wellness services.
+combining Sport and Exercise Medicine expertise to remove barriers to Exercise, with a team-based approach including advanced testing, exercise physiology, dietetics, and longitudinal review.
+The focus is on personalised medical oversight, interpretation, and follow-up, rather than one-off testing, screening or standalone wellness services.

 Who is this program for?